 Let’s render the above routes through the following application

 At this point we are only mapping the app’s location to the few components.
 But how will you authenticate a user to Log in?
 Here, we need to build a Login component.

 The Login component here renders a header and a button.
-On the Log in button click login is called and upon the successful login, the user will navigate to the dashboard.
+On the Login button click login and the user will be navigated to the dashboard upon successful login.

 Log Out Component: